Aalborg University

-Aalborg University (AAU) is a Danish public university with campuses in Aalborg, Esbjerg, and Copenhagen founded in 1974.
-The university awards bachelor's degrees, master's degrees, and PhD degrees in a wide variety of subjects within humanities, social sciences, information technology, design, engineering, exact sciences, and medicine.
+Aalborg University (AAU) is an international public university with campuses in Aalborg, Esbjerg, and Copenhagen, Denmark.
+Founded in 1974, the university awards bachelor's degrees, master's degrees, and PhD degrees in a wide variety of subjects within humanities, social sciences, information technology, design, engineering, exact sciences, and medicine.

 History

-The idea of a university in the North Jutland Region started in 1961 when the North Jutland Committee for higher education institutions was established.
+The movement for a university in the North Jutland Region started in 1961 when the North Jutland Committee for higher education institutions was established.
 On 19 August 1969 the Aalborg University Association was founded and a planning group was established with Eigil Hastrup as chairman.
 The same year in December, about 1,000 people from North Jutland demonstrated in front of the Folketinget (the Danish Parliament) for their cause.

-In 1970, a law about the establishment of a university centre in Aalborg was passed in the Danish Parliament.
+In 1970, the law for the establishment of a university centre in Aalborg was passed in the Danish Parliament.
 In 1972, it was decided that the first rector of the new university center should be the Swedish historian and professor Jörgen Weibull.
 On 1 September 1974, Aalborg University Center (AUC) was inaugurated by Queen Margrethe II of Denmark.
 Jørgen Weibull was replaced by Sven Caspersen as rector of Aalborg University Center (AUC) in 1976.
 At the same time, a new management organization was established under a consistory.
 The first formal cooperation agreement was signed with the University of Wisconsin–Green Bay in 1980.
 The North Jutland knowledge park was established in 1989 as a neighbor to Aalborg University Center (AUC).

 In 1993, external representatives joined the consistory.
 In 1994, Aalborg University Center (AUC) changed its name to Aalborg University (AAU).
 Aalborg University - Esbjerg was established through a merger between the engineering college in Esbjerg and Aalborg University in 1995.
 In 1998, the NOVI science park was connected to Aalborg University.
 Aalborg University Copenhagen was formed in collaboration with the engineering college in Copenhagen in 2003.
 A new university board was formed and joined by its members on 1 February 2004, with Jørgen Østergaard appointed as rector.
 In 2005, Finn Kjærsdam was hired by the university board as rector.
 Aalborg University and the Danish Building Research Institute merged in 2007.
 In 2010, Aalborg University established a faculty of Medicine and created a medical education.
 Per Michael Johansen was hired as rector by the university board in 2014.

-List of rectors of Aalborg University
+List of rectors

-Since Aalborg University was founded in 1974 the university has had a total of 5 rectors in office.
+Since Aalborg University's foundation in 1974, the university has had a total of five rectors in office.